Brooklyn Pre & Postnuptial Attorneys

 - Waive or agree upon inheritance rights

-Fraud - If the written agreement deliberately attempts to fool one of the parties,
+- Fraud - If the written agreement deliberately attempts to fool one of the parties, it's invalid.

 - Have each party retain their own legal representation